Mrlunsuper/WordPress-Plugin-Boilerplate/README.md

 ## Installation

-Open Terminal and set the variables:
+Open Terminal and set the variables and your local MySQL credentials:

 ```
 plugin_name="Example Plugin"
 your_name="Brian Henry"
 your_email="BrianHenryIE@gmail.com"

+mysql_username="root"
+mysql_password="secret"
 ```

 Run these commands to generate other replacements: